 #9 – The choice of Guatemalan coffee here is interesting.
 As we’ve shown in a prior blog post, roasted Guatemalan coffee is extremely versatile.
 It can be a lot of things to a lot of people, with taste profiles all over the map, which makes it a very flexible coffee to lend to a brown ale.

-#10 – Here we have a new marketing angle by having a roastery co-brand the beer directly – not something we see a lot of
+#10 – Here we have a new marketing angle by having a roastery co-brand the beer directly – not something we see a lot of.

 If a brewery is sampling multiple coffees and selecting one to feature in one of its brews, it stands to reason that at least some information about that coffee should be front and center.
 There’s a big overlap between the craft beer and craft coffee crowds, and both communities appreciate transparency about what’s in the beverage as well as the process of making it.
 Partnering with a local roastery is another great way for the brewery to show its support for the community.

-To conclude Part 1 of this post, there are some wonderful and bold options out there for coffee and beer combinations.
 We look at coffee through a lens of innovation and pushing boundaries, and these breweries are right in that exploratory sweet spot.
 If you’ve previously dismissed these types of beers out-of-hand, try some out.
 They are all so different, you may very well not like them all, but maybe there’s one or two that really speak to your interests in both beer and coffee.